n86-64/n86-64.github.io/_projects/2019-04-05-Kachiku64Editor.markdown

 Additional helper tools such as Undo, Redo, layer view and layer selection are included as standard.

 The user is able to test the levels in the game directly via a level streaming system which allows levels to be opened in the main game when needed.
-The editor is fully configurable via a settings manager and includes an autosave recovery feature to prevent level progress being lost as well as a notification system to tell users when
+The editor is fully configurable via a settings manager and includes an autosave recovery feature to prevent level progress being lost as well as a notification system to tell users when events in the editor occur.

 ### Role
 I implemented several of the level editors new features: